Marfan Syndrome

 Physical Exam Findings

-- Tall stature with disproportionately long limbs and fingers (arachnodactyly) is a classic physical finding.
+Tall stature with disproportionately long limbs and fingers (arachnodactyly)

 Diagnostic Workup